 The North Shore Disability Resource Centre directly serves over 450 individuals through our residential and community based programs.
-Our Information and Advocacy Program provides programs and services to over 1,000 people with disabilities, their families, friends and networks on the North Shore.
+Our Information and Advocacy Program provides services to over 1,400 people with disabilities, their families, friends and networks on the North Shore.
 We make every effort to ensure that their voices are heard, and that they are supported to participate in their community as fully and independently as possible.

 Our Mission Working for a community for all.

 Our Vision Communities that value inclusion are committed to creating opportunities for all.

 - We recognize the value of each person

 - We believe we all have the same rights

 - We believe family and friends are important

 - We believe in the value of people working together